vsch/idea-multimarkdown/README.md

 #### File Move Refactoring added in 1.4.2

-For a full list see the [Version Notes]

 * Implemented refactoring of links contained in the file being moved.
 Link format is preserved, wiki links will be changed to explicit links if the file is moved out of the wiki directory.
 * **To Keep your links in sync** use rename refactoring for:
     * link addresses